GregWeil/ITWS4500/Lab 6/Solution/readme.md

-Lab 5 - node.js, angularJS, and the Twitter API
+Lab 6 - node.js and tweets.json to CSV
 Web Science Systems Dev
 Greg Weil

-A scrolling twitter feed, loaded from the streaming Twitter API
+Export results from the twitter feed to multiple formats

 /server.js
 	The node server hosts the contents of the public directory